mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 uncharted, and most localities have at least a few scattered villages.
 However, there is a fair amount of wilderness in the interior of the continents.
-Mountains, rain forests and tundra cover much of this area, making it relatively useless to the world’s inhabitants.
+Mountains, rain forests and tundra cover much of this area, making it relatively useless to the world's inhabitants.
 The Scout Service has a base on Spirelle.
 This facility mainly exists as a training establishment, making use of the extensive wilderness areas to conduct survival training as well as exercises such as